Supporting Youth in Schools

 Lurie Children’s works in close partnership with Chicago Public Schools and other school districts across the State to support student health and well-being.
 Given the interconnectedness of health and education, these partnerships are essential to our mission.

-Examples of Lurie Children’s engagement in schools include:
+Highlights of our engagement in schools include:

 For more information about Lurie Children’s partnership in schools, please contact Anna Browar, School Partnerships Manager.